This article is also available in: Dutch

-The term “spinach” in India refers to green leafy vegetables of that nature.
+The term “spinach” in India refers to all similar green leafy vegetables.

 The yogurt fast is fasting from eating yogurt by itself.
 Yogurt used as a binding agent for cake is not included.

-Milk fast means refrain from drinking milk.
-Milk sweets, milk by-products are okay.
+Milk fast means refraining from drinking milk.
+Milk sweets and other milk derivatives are okay.

-In the fourth (last) month, Ashvin Shukla Dashami to Kartik Shukla Dwadashi one should not partake dicotyledon grains (grains breaking in two parts) like gram, tur urad, masur etc., Similarly, one should not eat fruits or vegetables containing lot of seeds.
-This also applies to tubors as ordained.
-Thus reason for making a list of prohibited items seperately for each of the four months is in the nature of dietary discipline, and declared as daily regimen (“Nityavrata”) by the scriptures.
+In the fourth (last) month, Ashvin Shukla Dashami to Kartik Shukla Dwadashi one should not eat dicotyledon grains (grains breaking in two parts) like gram, tur urad, masur etc. Similarly, one should not eat fruits or vegetables containing lot of seeds.
+This also applies to tubers.
+The reason for making a list of prohibited items seperately for each of the four months is in the nature of dietary discipline, and declared as daily regimen (nityavrata) by the scriptures.

-During Festivals of the Lord (ie Balaram’s App, Sri Krishna Janmastami, Radhastami, etc) all preparations are offered to the Lord and chaturmasya vrata of restrictive honouring of even foods in the above categories does not apply. (yes one can honour Urid dal kachoris that have been offered to Srila Prabhupad on his Tirubhav)
+During festivals of the Lord (i.e. Balaram’s appearance day, Sri Krishna Janmastami, Radhastami etc.) all preparations are offered to the Lord and the vow of restricting foods in the above categories does not apply.
+For example, one can honour urad dal kachoris that have been offered to Srila Prabhupada on his appearance day.

-Also during the Purushottam Adika masa there is no observance of chaturmasya.
+Also, during the Purushottam Adika masa there is no observance of Caturmasya.

-Chaturmasya means “four months”, which is the duration that Vishnu sleeps.
+Caturmasya means ‘four months’, which is the duration that Vishnu sleeps.

 Naga Panchami, Sravana 5 (Aug 12, 2002).
-The cobras are appeased at this festival, which is dedicated to the serpent Ananta (aka Sesha?), on whose coils Vishnu rested when he created the universe.
+The cobras are appeased at this festival, which is dedicated to the serpent Ananta (aka Sesha), on whose coils Vishnu rests when he creates the universe.

 First month of Caturmasya: In the month of Sravana one should not eat spinach.

-Third month of Caturmasya: In the month of Asvina: Fasting from Milk for one month.
+Third month of Caturmasya: In the month of Asvina one should not drink milk.